-The results show that because the correlation coefficient values (r=. /378) at a significance level (α =. /05) is significant, therefore, the null hypothesis is rejected and the research hypothesis is confirmed with confidence level of 95%.
-So there is a significant relationship between Quality of Life with Social capital, and the relationship is positive and direct.
+The results show that because the correlation coefficient values (r=. /456) at a significance level ( $\alpha$ =. /05) is significant, therefore, the null hypothesis is rejected and the research hypothesis is confirmed with confidence level of 95%.
+So there is a significant relationship between Social trust with Life satisfaction, and the relationship is positive and direct.
 The relationship is Average.

-Hypothesis two: There is a relationship between use of social media and social capital.
+Hypothesis two: the use of social media, there is a significant relationship between social capital.